sathrak/socketioandamqplib/README.md

-# Node.js chat server using Express, Socket IO, Redis and RabbitMQ tutorials
+# Node js chat server using Express, Socket IO, Redis and RabbitMQ

 ## Chat application :
 	In this guide we’ll create a basic chat application.
 It requires almost no basic prior knowledge of Node.JS or Socket IO.